Abhiramjampani/Cold-Mailer/README.md

-# Cold Email Sender for SDE-1 Opportunities
+# Cold Email Sender for SDE Opportunities

-A Python application that reads HR contacts from an Excel file and sends personalized cold emails for SDE-1 job opportunities via Gmail.
+A Python application that reads HR contacts from an Excel file and sends personalized cold emails for SDE job opportunities via Gmail.

 ## Features